Breukelen

 Breukelen ([ˈbrøːkələ(n)]) is a town and former municipality in the Netherlands, in the province of Utrecht.
 It is situated to the northwest of Utrecht, along the river Vecht and close to the lakes of the Loosdrechtse Plassen, an area of natural and tourist interest.
 It is located in an area called the Vechtstreek.

-It is the namesake of the borough of Brooklyn in New York City, United States.
+It is the namesake of the borough of Brooklyn in New York City, New York.

 History

+Breukelen's history dates back to the 7th century, when it was a village named Attingahem.
+Around the year 720, the first wooden church was built in the village by Saint Boniface.
+In the 8th century, a Frisian nobleman named Atte established a settlement there, constructing a fortified farm named the Breukelerhof.

 During the 17th century, many wealthy Amsterdam merchant families built their mansions along the river Vecht.
-In the Disaster Year (1672) the village and no less than 8 castles and mansions near Breukelen were severely damaged by warfare.
-Most of them were burned down by the French.
+In the Disaster Year (1672) the village and its vicinity were severely damaged by warfare, if not looted and burned by the French.

-On January 1, 2011, Breukelen merged with Loenen and Maarssen to form Stichtse Vecht.
+On 1 January 2011, Breukelen merged with Loenen and Maarssen to form Stichtse Vecht.

 The New York City borough of Brooklyn in the United States is named after Breukelen (see History of Brooklyn).

 Nyenrode Business University

-The town is most well known for the being where Nyenrode Business University is located.
+The town is well known for the being the location of Nyenrode Business University.
 Founded in 1946, Nyenrode is a university that offers business and finance-related higher education.